 - Severe allergic reactions (breathing difficulties, hives, a choking sensation, etc.)

-At Black Bear Lodge, a secluded treatment facility in northern Georgia, we offer a quiet haven for recovery from benzodiazepine addiction.
-Our personalized rehab programs can help you realize your dream of a healthy, sober life.
-Call our toll-free number to find out how you can find freedom from substance abuse.
+Black Bear Lodge, a secluded treatment facility in northern Georgia, offers a quiet haven for recovery.
+We understand benzodiazepine addiction and the importance of individual, integrated addiction care.
+Our personalized rehab programs help you realize your dream of a healthy, sober life.
+Call our toll-free number to find out how you can find freedom.